How To Add A Blog To Wix

 Wix Blog dashboard showing Tags and Categories creation interface

 Before writing your first post, set up your content structure with tags and categories.
 In the Blog dashboard, click 'Tags' or 'Categories' and then 'Create Tag' or 'Create Category'.
 Give each a clear name, add a description, and optionally upload a cover image.
-Well-organized categories help readers navigate your blog and signal topical authority to search engines - which is especially important if you're learning how to add keywords to your Wix website for SEO.
+Well-organized categories help readers navigate your blog and signal topical authority to search engines, which is especially important if you're learning how to add keywords to your Wix website for SEO.

 Step 6: Click '+ Create New Post' to Start Blogging